Aims, Tools and Techniques of the Icelandic Sorcerers

 by Christopher Alan Smith

-First of all, this book is by not at all as dry as the cover suggests.
-Even if it might tend to be quite dense at times, as the author is trying to cram a lot of information relatively small space, it never actually becomes dull.
-Especially all the references to Fart Runes provides lots of entertainment.
-Although, I need to make it clear that Fart Runes were serious business, to the point of being deadly, as there is court documents of a Witch trail were a man got executed for using them against a woman.
+First of all, this book is not at all as dry as the cover suggests.
+Even if it might tend to be quite dense at times, as the author is trying to cram a lot of information into a relatively small space, it never actually becomes dull.
+Especially all the references to Fart Runes provide lots of entertainment.
+Although I need to make it clear that Fart Runes were serious business, to the point of being deadly, as there are court documents of a Witch trial where a man got executed for using them against a woman.

-Another interesting fact is that accusations of so called “diabolism” does not play any part at all in the Icelandic court cases.
-Although there is one case in 1685 in which Halldór Finnbogason is burned for reciting “ Our father who art in hell…” witchcraft isn’t even mentioned at all, and instead his crime was that of blasphemy.
+Another interesting fact is that accusations of so-called “diabolism” do not play any part at all in the Icelandic court cases.
+Although there is one case in 1685 in which Halldór Finnbogason is burned for reciting “ Our father who art in hell…” witchcraft isn’t even mentioned at all, and instead, his crime was that of blasphemy.
 What is perhaps just as fascinating, is that the grimoires themselves featured heavily in the trails, something that rarely appears in Europe at the time.
 Sadly though, part of the punishments often entailed the book being burned in front of the accused.

 Old Norse Whispers